Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_all_products.md

 ### Execute the IUF `management-nodes-rollout` stage

 This section describes how to update software on management nodes.
 It describes how to test a new image and CFS configuration on a single "canary node" first before rolling it out to the other management nodes.
 Modify the procedure as necessary to accommodate site preferences for rebuilding management nodes.
-The images and CFS configurations used are created by the `prepare-images` stage; see the `prepare-images`
+The images and CFS configurations used are created by the `prepare-images` and `update-cfs-config` stages respectively; see the `prepare-images`
-[Artifacts created](../stages/prepare_images.md#artifacts-created) section for details on how to query the images and CFS configurations.
+[Artifacts created](../stages/prepare_images.md#artifacts-created) section for details on how to query the images and CFS configurations and [update-cfs-config](../stages/update_cfs_config.md) section for details about how the CFS configuration is updated.

 **`NOTE`** Additional arguments are available to control the behavior of the `management-nodes-rollout` stage, for example `--limit-management-rollout` and `-cmrp`.
 See the
 [`management-nodes-rollout` stage documentation](../stages/management_nodes_rollout.md) for details and adjust the examples below if necessary.

-**`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN management nodes.
-They names will include the string `ncn-lifecycle-rebuild`.
+**`NOTE`** The `management-nodes-rollout` stage creates additional separate Argo workflows when rebuilding NCN worker nodes.
+The Argo workflow names will include the string `ncn-lifecycle-rebuild`.
 If monitoring progress with the Argo UI, remember to include these workflows.

 #### NCN worker nodes